gyulanemeth/bluefox.email/docs/integrations/zapier.md

 - **New Contact**: Triggered when a new contact is added to your project.
 - **Contact Updated**: Triggered when an existing contact is updated in your project.
 - **Contact Deleted**: Triggered when a contact is removed from your project.
-- **New Subscription**: Triggered when a new contact subscribes to a subscription list.
+- **New Subscription**: Triggered when a new user subscribes to a subscription list.
-- **Unsubscription**: Triggered when a contact unsubscribes from a subscription list.
+- **Unsubscribed**: Triggered when a contact unsubscribes from a subscription list.
 - **Subscription Paused**: Triggered when a contact's subscription is paused.

 Once you select a trigger, click "Continue" to set up and test the trigger.